Laurie0131/PythonDevelopmentProcess/environment_setup_and_example/6_write_unit_test_using_pytest.md

 ## 4.6 Write a unit test using pytest

 Use `pytest` library to write a unit test.
-Unit test for sample program is shown below and `test_sample.py` is attached in the appendix.
+Unit test for sample program is shown below for sample code.

 ---

 ```python